sovdeeth/skript-systems/worldedit-cui/README.md

 # World Edit CUI in Skript

+### Note: this has not been maintained or updated for a while.
+Use with caution.

 **requires skript-reflect, worldedit plugin, as well as the worldedit plugin jar place in the skript-reflect plugin folder.**

 This skript will outline your current selection, given that your selection is the normal cuboid, the sphere, ellipsoid, or 2d polygon (//sel poly).